ilios/user-guide/programs/edit_program_year.md

 **QUICK NOTE:** If a higher level competency is selected, it is assumed that any sub-domains are also selected.
 If one lower level sub-domain is selected and not any others, the other sub-domains are inferred to have been not selected.
 The parent domain can be configured to be included as a tagging option or not.

+## Program Year Objectives

+The next area of maintenance is the one devoted to managing program year objectives (graduation requirements).
+This is currently in its own section available [here](https://iliosproject.gitbook.io/ilios-user-guide/programs/add-program-year/objectives_maintenance).